Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/about.md

 About Me
 ======
 <div style="font-family: Arial, sans-serif; font-size: 1em; color: #444; line-height: 1.5; padding: 10px 2px; margin: 2px 0;">
-  Hi, I'm Yuexin, currently pursuing PhD in the Faculty of Information Technology at
-  <strong><a href="https://www.monash.edu/" style="color: #007acc; text-decoration: none;">Monash University</a></strong>, under the Department of Software Systems and Cybersecurity.
-  I previously obtained my Bachelor's and Master's degrees from
-  <strong><a href="https://en.cug.edu.cn" style="color: #007acc; text-decoration: none;">China University of Geosciences</a></strong>.
-  My research focuses on <strong>Decentralization</strong>, with key areas in blockchain, decentralized finance, cybersecurity, and artificial intelligence.
-  If you have academic inquiries, feel free to contact me at
-  <a href="mailto:Yuexin.Xiang@monash.edu" style="color: #007acc; text-decoration: none;">Yuexin.Xiang@monash.edu</a>.
+  Hi, I'm Yuexin, a PhD candidate in the Faculty of Information Technology at <strong><a href="https://www.monash.edu/" style="color: #007acc; text-decoration: none;">Monash University</a></strong>, under the Department of Software Systems and Cybersecurity.
+My research builds trust in decentralized finance by translating complex on-chain activity into practical transparency and risk insights, with a focus on blockchain, DeFi, cybersecurity, and AI.
+I previously received my Bachelor's and Master's degrees from <strong><a href="https://en.cug.edu.cn" style="color: #007acc; text-decoration: none;">China University of Geosciences</a></strong>.
+For academic inquiries, please contact me at <a href="mailto:Yuexin.Xiang@monash.edu" style="color: #007acc; text-decoration: none;">Yuexin.Xiang@monash.edu</a>.
 </div>